 Looks like a Christmas cactus to me.
 If so it will have pretty coral colored flowers in early winter!

 It's a Christmas cactus.
 Put it in a dark place (a closet) in October, by Christmas it should be full of blooms.
-In my southern facing atrium window in south Texas, it blooms almost constantly.

 It looks like a Christmas or friendship cactus to me as well.
 Neat thing about the plant is that the more you pinch it the more it blooms.
 Usually starts to bloom around Thanksgiving time in the States if in a sunny spot (like a southern exposure window sill) and let to dry between waterings.
 If cared for properly it often blooms through Easter.